What is Voltaren?

 How should I take Voltaren?

 Different brands of diclofenac contain different amounts of diclofenac, and may have different uses.
-If you switch brands of diclofenac, your dose needs may change.
+If you switch brands, your dose needs may change.
 Follow your doctor's instructions about how much medicine to take.
 Ask your pharmacist if you have any questions about the brand of diclofenac you receive at the pharmacy.

-If you use Voltaren long-term, your liver function will need to be checked with frequent blood tests.
-Visit your doctor regularly.
+If you use Voltaren long-term, you may need frequent medical tests.

 What happens if I miss a dose?